Reporting Dead Sturgeon

 - Take a picture of the entire fish and any injury; include a picture of the head and mouth to verify the species.

 Leave the fish where you found it.
-Possession of Atlantic sturgeon is prohibited!
+Possession of Atlantic and Shortnose sturgeon is prohibited!

 Please send information and pictures to the Hudson River Fisheries Unit mailbox (link on the right).